 13. Try an Exit Popup

-Using a popup tool like Tidio, you can not only create exit popups for individual pages on your site, but also A/B test variants, and even benefit from AI.
-You’ll get lots of useful data as well as a way to snag visitors who decide to hang around because of your well-timed offer.
+Using a popup tool like Tidio, you can create not only exit popups for individual pages on your site but also A/B test variants and even benefit from AI.
+You’ll get lots of useful data and a way to snag visitors who decide to hang around because of your well-timed offer.

 14. Test Everything

 A fairly simply landing page optimization method is A/B testing.
 Unfortunately, it is also one that is frequently overlooked.
-Basically, you create two different versions of your landing page, headline, call-to-action, or any combination thereof, and test them to see which version provides better results.
+You create two different versions of your landing page, headline, call-to-action, or any combination thereof, and test them to see which version provides better results.

 The more A/B tests you run, the more accurate your data becomes.
 Each A/B test should include a single change to one variant, such as your CTA.
 But be sure to only change one element at a time!
-If you change multiple elements, you won’t know which one actually worked best.
+You won’t know which one worked best if you change multiple elements.

-After you’ve collected data and gotten to know your audience, you can apply what you learned to a redesign and verify that it improved your conversion rate via A/B testing.
+After collecting data and getting to know your audience, you can apply what you learned to a redesign and verify that it improved your conversion rate via A/B testing.
 And so on…

 15. Remember Sex Sells